scandale-project/scandale/README.md

 The platform is providing:

 - a documenteted HTTP API connected to an aggregation engine;
-- connection with a Kvrocks database;
+- connection with a PostgreSQL database;
 - the aggregation engine also provides a PubSub mechanism;
 - a backend to deploy and monitor a network of probes with the [Smart Python Agent Development Environment](https://github.com/javipalanca/spade);